jasonjson/jasonjson.github.io/_posts/2015-10-21-gas-station.markdown

 - Brain Teaser
 author: Jason
 ---
-<p><strong><em>There are N gas stations along a circular route, where the amount of gas at station i is gas[i].
+**There are N gas stations along a circular route, where the amount of gas at station i is gas[i].
 You have a car with an unlimited gas tank and it costs cost[i] of gas to travel from station i to its next station (i+1).
 You begin the journey with an empty tank at one of the gas stations.
-Return the starting gas station's index if you can travel around the circuit once, otherwise return -1.</em></strong></p>
+Return the starting gas station's index if you can travel around the circuit once, otherwise return -1.**

 ``` java